ChrisAkridge/Cix/docs/Intrinsics and Function Pointers.md

 In Cix, a function pointer is a pointer to any defined function.
 Functions can be derefenced to produce function pointers, and these pointers can be invoked to execute a function and return a result.
 A function pointer has special, generic-like syntax that names its return type and any argument types.

 The type of a function pointer should be written as `@funcptr<ReturnType, Arg1Type, Arg2Type, ...>`.
 This generic-like syntax is only valid for the function pointer type; it cannot be used anywhere else.
-The return and argument types can be any Cix type, including primitives like `int` and `byte`, user-defined structures, pointers, arrays, variadic argument lists (`@funcptr<int, ...>`), or even other function pointers.
+The return and argument types can be any Cix type, including primitives like `int` and `byte`, user-defined structures, pointers, arrays, or even other function pointers.
 When defining a function pointer to a function that takes or returns a function pointer, you must use the `@` symbol before every `funcptr`: `@funcptr<int, @funcptr<int, long, ulong>>`.

 A function pointer type can be used in any place any other type can be used: as the type of global and local variables, the type of function arguments, and the type of a structure member.